The Connecticut Police Work Dog Association Inc. was established in

 The Connecticut Police Work Dog Association Inc. presently has

-approximately one hundred forty Connecticut municipal police canine teams
+approximately two hundred forty police canine teams

 utilizing the certification standards for patrol and narcotic detection.